hakanolgun/notes-from-books/Software/react_native_optimization.md

 • other files.

 - Solution: Flip the boolean flag enableProguardInReleaseBuilds to true, adjust the Proguard rules to your needs, and test release builds for crashes.
 Also, flip enableSeparateBuildPerCPUArchitecture to true.
-- Android is an operating system that runs on plenty of devices with dif- ferent architectures, so your build must support most of them.
+- Android is an operating system that runs on plenty of devices with different architectures, so your build must support most of them.
 React Native supports four: armeabi-v7a, arm64-v8a, x86, and x86_64.
 Use aab instead of apk to solve that issue.
 - Another way of decreasing the build size is by enabling Proguard.
 Proguard works in a similar way to dead code elimination from JavaScript - it gets rid of the unused code from third-party SDKs and minifies the codebase.
 - `def enableProguardInReleaseBuilds = true `
 - Another good practice is keeping your eye on resources optimization.
 Each application contains some svg or png graphics that can be optimized using free web tools.